This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 February 3, 2023 Update

-As the baby powder class action lawsuit gets revved up to spring back into action, there is a new judge.
+As the baby powder class action lawsuit gets revved to spring back into action, there is a new judge.
 Judge Freda L. Wolfson announced her retirement this week.
-The MDL panel is replacing Judge Wolfson with Judge Michael A. Shipp, who was nominated to the federal bench in 2012.
+The MDL panel replaces Judge Wolfson with Judge Michael A. Shipp, who was nominated to the federal bench in 2012.

 January 30, 2023 Update

 Today the 3rd Circuit Court of Appeals rejected J&J’s controversial attempt to spin off thousands of talcum powder claims into bankruptcy.
-The appellate court dismissed the chapter 11 bankruptcy filed by the subsidiary entity J&J created to assume the mounting talc liabilities.
+The appellate court dismissed the Chapter 11 bankruptcy filed by the subsidiary entity J&J created to assume the mounting talc liabilities.
 J&J’s stock dropped 3% on the news.
-This major win for plaintiffs will have far-reaching implications for other mass torts.
+This significant win for plaintiffs will have far-reaching implications for other mass torts.

 If you are a plaintiff in the talc litigation, this ruling means you are more likely to get more money and faster.